High Income, No Plan: Why Financial Architecture Matters as Much as What You Earn

 45%

-Effective marginal tax rate on income over £125,140 due to personal allowance taper
+Effective marginal tax rate that can apply above £125,140 due to the personal allowance taper.

 62%